sandworm-hq/sandworm-guard-js/docs/index.md

 ![Sandworm Inspector](../cli/screenshot.png)

+In the left, you'll see a list of all caller paths that have been intercepted.
+The Permissions tab displays an aggregated list of all required permissions, while the Activity tab hosts a list of all intercepted calls.
+For each method call, you can see the associated arguments as well as a stack trace that can help you figure out exactly who called what.

 ### Enforcing Permissions in Production Mode

 To use in production mode and start enforcing module API access restrictions, provide a `permissions` array to `Sandworm.init`: